robOcity/ai-course/resources/resources-students.md

 * [Website for Artificial Intelligence: A Modern Approach (AIMA)](http://aima.cs.berkeley.edu/) - Supporting materials for students and instructors.

-* [AIMA algorithm implementations in Python](https://github.com/aimacode/aima-python) - Github repository of Python code and Jupyter notebooks implementing algorithms from the text.

 * [AIMA Datasets](https://github.com/aimacode/aima-data) - Github repository of data sets used in the text.

 * [AIMA Glossary](https://github.com/aimacode/aima-glossary) - Glossary of terms used in the text.

 ## AI Video Tutorials

+* [MIT undergraduate AI course](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-034-artificial-intelligence-fall-2010/) - Inspiring lectures and curated materials from a true experts in the field.

+  * [Tutorials](https://www.youtube.com/playlist?list=PLxymR0ZPfMmV-vGtvhvTeWHIcnh-bTjDI) - Learn the essential skill applying problem solving algorithms by hand.
+Only then are you ready to start coding.
+Not only does Jessica Noss have the best explanations but her tutorials have the sound and video quality too.

-* [MIT undergraduate AI course](https://ocw.mit.edu/courses/electrical-engineering-and-computer-science/6-034-artificial-intelligence-fall-2010/) - Excellent lectures and materials from a true expert in the field -- [Patrick Winston](https://people.csail.mit.edu/phw/) teaches AI and CS at MIT, headed the MIT Artificial Intelligence Laboratory for 25 years, and started his own company [Ascent Technology](http://www.ascent.com/) that solves complex constraint satisfaction problems.
+  * [Instructor: Patrick Winston](https://people.csail.mit.edu/phw/) teaches AI and CS at MIT, headed the MIT Artificial Intelligence Laboratory for 25 years, and started his own company [Ascent Technology](http://www.ascent.com/) that solves complex constraint satisfaction problems.

 ## Python 3

-* [Python Short Course](https://github.com/robOcity/python-short-course) - A set of Jupyter notebooks designed to for those wanting to learn Python or re-familiarize themselves.

 * [The Hitchhiker's Guide to Python](http://docs.python-guide.org/en/latest/intro/learning/) - A curated list of Python tutorials each with a short description.